colinjoss/dash/README.md

 DASH is a shell-like program that facilitates the maintenance of my personal diary.
 The name is a silly portmanteau of diary and bash.
 It also cleverly references how much time this saves me.
-I am a smart boy at naming things!
+I am good at naming things!

 ![Example input](dash.JPG)